 - Alcohol-free days

 Some people set themselves certain days of the week where they don’t drink.
 Having specific alcohol-free days is a simple way of drinking a little less and feeling better for it.
 It's also better to spread your drinking out rather than drinking over a couple of days.
+That’s why one of our alcohol consumption check questions asked you how many units you drink in a typical day to assess binge habits.
 Try comparing your drinking habits with the rest of the UK here.

 If you’re concerned about your drinking or someone else’s, visit the NHS’ Drink Less website for a range of alcohol support services.